 "I don't see much of it, son.
 When I could still ride a horse down its streets, I ranged far and wide.
 Now ...."

 His eyes looked past me down distant, painful horizons.
 "Now, I stay in the French Quarter.
 When I get to itching to see the high, lonely mountains ...."

 "You risk your life foolishly by entering Elu's unstable mirrors."

 I jerked at the touch of the words in the dark air.
 They were like icicles given life ... as if the cold moon had been given vocal chords.
 I looked up.
 Damn.

-I had written of her.
-I had known sooner or later I would meet her.
+I had written of her part in GHOST OF A CHANCE.
+I had known sooner or later I would meet her again.
 I had just hoped for later ... much, much later.